rameezk/blog-old/content/posts/2020-10-09--goodbye-python-nvm-hello-asdf/index.md

 ![Banner](goodbye-pyenv-nvm-hello-asdf-1337.png)

 ## pyenv and nvm
 I maintain several side-projects, most of which are either Python or Node.js.
-For the longest time I used (pyenv)[https://github.com/pyenv/pyenv] and (nvm)[https://github.com/nvm-sh/nvm] to manage different versions of Python and Node.js respectively.
+For the longest time I used [pyenv](https://github.com/pyenv/pyenv) and [nvm](https://github.com/nvm-sh/nvm) to manage different versions of Python and Node.js respectively.

-The configuration to manage these would be added to my (dotfiles)[https://github.com/rameezk/dotfiles/].
+The configuration to manage these would be added to my [dotfiles](https://github.com/rameezk/dotfiles/).
 Over time, my shell (zsh) startup times increased significantly to the point where it took roughly 3 seconds.
 I spend most of my life at the terminal, so this was insufferable.

 After some investigation I found that this was mainly attributed to nvm.

 ## Hello ASDF

-Then I found (ASDF)[https://github.com/asdf-vm/asdf].
+Then I found [ASDF](https://github.com/asdf-vm/asdf).
 The tagline reads:

-> Manage multiple runtime versions with a single CLI tool, extendable via plugins
+__"Manage multiple runtime versions with a single CLI tool, extendable via plugins"__

 Sounds good!

 Also, let me take this moment to praise the ASDF project for its stellar documentation!
 Concise and easy to understand.
 This is how all project documentation should be!

-After (installing ASDF)[https://asdf-vm.com/#/core-manage-asdf?id=install] (have I mentioned the documentation is really good?), I added the Python and Node.js plugins.
+After [installing ASDF](https://asdf-vm.com/#/core-manage-asdf?id=install) (have I mentioned the documentation is really good?), I added the Python and Node.js plugins.

 ```bash
 asdf plugin-add python